 GUID mapping

-The deploy API endpoint automatically generates a GUID mapping file that records the GUID of the objects deployed from a Source Org (dev) to a Destination Org, and saves this file in the config Git branch.
+The deploy API endpoint automatically generates and maintains a GUID mapping file in the config Git branch that records the GUID of the objects deployed from a Source Org (dev) to a Destination Org.

 Each Org configured for Git integration will have a mapping JSON file generated with the name pattern org-{orgId}.json in the Git branch selected to host configuration files during the Git setup.

-The mapping JSON file includes an array of mapping objects recording the GUIDs for each TML object, which are automatically generated and maintained during each deploy API call:
+Each mapping JSON file is an array of mapping objects recording the GUIDs for each TML object, which are automatically generated and maintained during each /deploy API call:

 [